Florida - Travel Guide to America's Sunshine State

 The best way to experience the Everglades is to rent a canoe and paddle out into the archipelago.
 If you want the chance to see a calmly swimming manatee or playing dolphins, it is best to travel slowly.
 If you see a manatee, you are very lucky, as manatees are becoming fewer and fewer due to careless boats and sharp boat engines.
 The birdlife is rich and can be experienced both on land and at sea, with all kinds of seabirds, pelicans, herons, ibis and flamingos.

-Miles of walkways on wooden stilts cross the Everglades and you get really close to the kings of the park – the alligators and crocodiles.
+Swedish miles of walkways on wooden stilts cross the Everglades and you get really close to the kings of the park – the alligators and crocodiles.
 However, the crocodiles are rare and live in salt water, while the alligators laze in the sun wherever you least expect it.
 Although the alligators appear lethargic, the safety distance is 5 meters, as they can jump without warning or make quick lunges with their powerful jaws.

 See more photos from the Everglades in my Everglades photo album.